I saw the documentary Eat That Question :Frank Zappa in his Own Words the

 similar stature, on smaller projects, in different musical areas.
 Not the Elvis

-Costello grandstanding collaborations, but rather real efforts to work toward
+Costello grandstanding collaborations, but rather genuine efforts to work toward

 the best virtues of another artist.
 That would have been something had he

-wanted to make the effort, but his personality was controlling, ironically, despite his diatribes about freedom.
+wanted to make an effort, but his personality was controlling, ironically, despite his diatribes about freedom.
 There was something of Howard Roark in him

 that his work would be presented to the world on his terms solely,